-Imagine standing politely at a party, drink in hand, listening to someone talk about their upbringing, their house, the things they own, what they want to own. . . .
-After a while you start wandering how your dog’s doing at home or how much you like the song playing.
+Imagine standing politely at a party, drink in hand, listening to someone talk about their upbringing, their house, the things they own, what they want to own. . .
+After a while, you start wondering how your dog’s doing at home or how much you like the song playing.
 Your eyes start to wander.
 You excuse yourself as fast as you can.
 Sound familiar?
 How do you think your web visitors feel when your website outlines your services, how long you’ve been in business and how you built your software?
 Focusing your content entirely on yourself and your products is the first marketing “no-no”.

 Many brands take this “me-first” approach to marketing.
 They’ll write long, personal About Me sections then dedicate precious online real estate to the awards they’ve won and how proud they are of their accomplishments.
 Meanwhile, your potential customers are left wondering what any of it has to do with them.

 This isn’t to say you can’t offer assurance of your brand’s authority, but remember you’re not the hero in the story you’re telling.
 The customer is—and this needs to be reflected in your marketing copy.

 Marketing is all about relationship-building with your target audience, and what does every relationship need?